 Since 1992, The Enerdoor Group has specialized in the measurement and analyses of EMC testing and CE Certification providing on-site flat rate testing to customers around the world through an efficient, global organization.
 Our flat rate testing service is unique in the industry, as is our pledge to not leave the facility until equipment is compliant.

 The CE Directive has been in force since January 1996 and dictates that all electric and electronic components in machinery and manufacturing plants meet the minimum requirements as indicated by the Directive.

 The CE mark is a symbol that a manufacturer affixes to a product so that it can be sold in Europe.
-The mark is mandatory for products which fall under one of European directives listed below.
-The CE mark means that the manufacturer takes responsibility for the compliance of a product with all applicable European health, safety, performance and environmental requirements.
+The mark is mandatory for products that fall under the European Directives.
+The CE mark means the manufacturer takes responsibility for the compliance of a product with all applicable European health, safety, performance, and environmental requirements.

 CE stands for “Conformité Européenne", which is French for "European Conformity" and includes the entire European Union, Turkey, and Israel.
 The global equivalents to the CE mark are as follows: FCC in the United States, CCC in China, VCCI in Japan, RCM in Australia & New Zealand, and KCC in South Korea.

 As one of the top-ranked CE labs in the country, Enerdoor offers a wide range of testing methods and Standard compliance.
 Our flat rate, on-site testing specializes in the measurement and analysis of electromagnetic compatibility of systems in accordance with the EMC, FCC Part 15 and Safety Directives.
 Enerdoor filters provide solutions to meet the conducted, radiated, and immunity test requirements and utilizes mobile laboratories to perform necessary tests at the customer’s facility.

 How do you know if your product requires a CE mark?
 The list of products that apply the CE mark is broad, but in general all electrical products must comply to the Directive and all OEM equipment must meet CE Standards.
 Generally, OEM equipment follows three major Directives: